Get a free quote 877-850-1231

 Car Shipping from Texas to Florida

-Planning to move your vehicle from the Lone Star State to the Sunshine State?
+Planning to ship your vehicle from the Lone Star State to the Sunshine State?
 Texas to Florida car shipping is one of America’s most popular auto transport routes.
-Whether you’re relocating for work, buying a car online, or snowbirding south for winter, professional car shipping services make the 1,000+ mile journey stress-free and affordable.
+Whether you’re relocating for work, moving for retirement, or sending a vehicle to family, understanding car shipping costs, timelines, and best practices ensures a smooth experience.
+Sherpa Auto Transport makes your move effortless with our industry-leading Price Lock Guarantee and 4.9-star rating across 8,000+ reviews.

 Average Distance, Time and Cost